ballerina-platform/module-ballerinax-redis/ballerina/Module.md

 ## Overview

-The Ballerina connector for Redis allows you to connect to Redis and manipulate key-value data stored in a Redis database.
-You can use the connector to manipulate string, hash, list, set, and sorted set data types.
-The functionality of the Ballerina connector for Redis is limited to the use of Redis as a database and cache.
-The message broker functionality of Redis is not yet exposed through this module.
+The Ballerina connector for Redis enables you to connect to Redis and manipulate key-value data stored in a Redis database.
+This connector supports manipulation of various data types such as string, hash, list, set, and sorted set.
+It provides functionality to utilize Redis both as a database and cache.

 ## Prerequisites